Notes on the Geography of Peninsular India: Chennai / Madras 2: British Public Buildings

 It looks a lot like the High Court but is a decade earlier.
 It opened in 1879 to a design by Robert Fellowes Chisholm.

-Detail of the columns.
+Detail of a capital.

 Dereliction only becomes evident if you poke your head through a broken window and look inside.